CrowdStrike/Identity-Protection/DCInfo/README.md

 + [Running the Script](#running-the-script)

 ## Overview
-This PowerShell script was developed to obtain all relevant domain controller information required to delpoy Falcon Identity Protection.
+This PowerShell script was developed to obtain all relevant domain controller information.
+This can be helpful when deploying Falcon Identity Protection.

 ## Prerequisites
 Operating System Requirements: